Edward Murdock Gribble was born in 1870 near Uniontown, Fayette County, PA, the son of James and Susan (Murdock) Gribble.

 Son Harry W. Gribble (1929- ? ) was born in about 1929 in Menallen Township, Fayette County.
 Circa 1950, he was employed with Menallen American Gas and Oil Company.
 At the age of 21, in about 1951, Harry married Ada Blanche Doyle ( ? - ? ), daughter of Charles E. Doyle of Uniontown.
 They made their home on New Salem road and had four known children, among them Larry Gribble and David Harry Gribble.
 By 1972, they had relocated to Phoenix, MD, living on Dulaney Valley Road.

 Son Lawrence V. Gribble ( ? - ? ) was born in (?).
 During the Korean War, he served two terms of duty in Europe as a member of the U.S. Army.
 Upon his honorary discharge and arrival back home, he enrolled in West Virginia University where he obtained a degree in electrical engineering.
-He married Norita Rose Mulligan ( ? - ? ), daughter of Leo Mulligan of Uniontown and Hagerstown, MD.
+He was joined in wedlock with Norita Rose Mulligan ( ? - ? ), daughter of Leo Mulligan of Uniontown and Hagerstown, MD.
 The ceremony was held on Jan.
 25, 1959 in the Central Christian Church, with Rev. Earl P. Confer officiating.
 The couple was pictured in a wedding notice in the Feb.
 5, 1959 edition of the Uniontown Evening Standard.
 A graduate of the Uniontown Hospital School of Nursing, Norita was employed by the hospital as a nurse at the time of marriage.
 In 1962, they lived in Poughkeepsie, NY.
 The Gribbles had one known daughter, Meriellebeth Gribble.

 ~ Son Kenneth Gribble ~